 Applicants applying for assistance in the 2020 reopening of applications will apply for funding for recovery from a single qualifying event, as indicated in their application materials submitted to the program.
 Assistance received to recover from Hurricane Matthew is compared to the CDBG-DR award to recover from Hurricane Matthew, as outlined below.
-Assistance received to recover from Hurricane Florence is compared to the CDBG-DR award to recover from Hurricane Florence, as outlined below.
+Assistance received to recover from Hurricane Florence is compared to the CDBG-DR award to recover from Hurricane Florence is compared to the CDBG-DR award to recover from Hurricane Florence, as outlined below.
 Assistance received to recover from a different qualifying event than the one which the applicant has been established to be recovering from is considered non-duplicative and is not included in the DOB calculation.